BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 * Use a USB Drive — for [Bitrot](#adversary-bitrot), [Personal Network Attack](#adversary-network-attack-personal)
 * Use a (Second) USB Drive — for [Bitrot](#adversary-bitrot), [Disaster](#adversary-disaster)

-See Chapter Two for a full discussion of adversaries.
+See **Chapter Three: Adversaries** for a full discussion of adversaries.
 The following adversaries appear for the first time in this section:

 11. [Bitrot](#adversary-bitrot) — _a hardware, software, or media failure leading to loss_
 12. [Institutional Theft](#adversary-institutional-theft) — _a theft by a trusted institution or its employee_